dkrprasetya/simple-firebase-unity/README.md

 #### Notes on Authorization
 For authorization, the easiest way that I could recommend would be to use Firebase's secret key (now deprecated).
 You could create your own token with Google's API or library then pass it through "auth" or "access_token" parameter.
 See https://firebase.google.com/docs/database/rest/auth for more detail.

+#### Android Manifest
+The included Android manifest is just for adding internet permission to your app just in case.
+You could delete that and add the permission to your own Android manifest.

 ## Releases

 ### v1.1